daniel30aguilar/Pinteresting/README.md

 # One Month Rails

-This is te pinteresting sample for Vangolabs
+This is the Pinteresting sample for Vangolabs.

 By Daniel Aguilar, [*Galponn*] (http://www.galponn.com): Financial Optimization